-Tara Khanna, in the end, is like an angel with broken wings as she finds succor in the arms of her gay business partner and we all know she will rise like Phoenix in whatever she does.
+Tara Khanna, in the end, is like an angel with broken wings as she finds succour in the arms of her gay business partner and we all know she will rise like Phoenix in whatever she does.

 “She made broken look beautiful